Phylogenetic nomenclature: Ranks

-In phylogenetic nomenclature, ranks have no bearing on the spelling of taxon names (see e.g. Gauthier (1994) and the PhyloCode).
-Ranks are, however, not altogether forbidden in phylogenetic nomenclature.
+For phylogenetic nomenclature, ranks have no bearing on the spelling of taxon names (see e.g. Gauthier (1994) and the PhyloCode).
+Ranks are, however, not altogether forbidden for phylogenetic nomenclature.
 They are merely decoupled from nomenclature: they do not influence which names can be used, which taxa are associated with which names, and which names can refer to nested taxa.

-The principles of traditional rank-based nomenclature are logically incompatible with all taxa being strictly monophyletic.
+The principles of traditional rank-based nomenclature are incompatible logically with all taxa being strictly monophyletic.
 Every organism must belong to a genus, for example, so there would have to be a genus for every common ancestor of the mammals and the birds.
 For such a genus to be monophyletic, it would have to include both the class Mammalia and the class Aves.
-In rank-based nomenclature, however, classes must include genera, not the other way around.
+For rank-based nomenclature, however, classes must include genera, not the other way around.

 Philosophy

-The conflict between phylogenetic and traditional nomenclature reflects differing views of the metaphysics and epistemology of taxa.
-For the advocates of phylogenetic nomenclature, a taxon is an individual, an entity that gains and loses attributes as time passes.
-Just as a person does not become somebody else when his or her properties change through maturation, senility, or more radical changes like amnesia, the loss of a limb, or a change in sex, so a taxon remains the same entity whatever characteristics are gained or lost.
-Given the strong metaphysical claims regarding unobservable entities made by advocates of phylogenetic nomenclature, critics have referred to their approach as origin essentialism.
+The conflict between phylogenetic and traditional nomenclature represents differing opinions of the metaphysics and epistemology of taxa.
+For the advocates of phylogenetic nomenclature, a taxon is an individual entity, an entity that may gain and lose attributes as time passes.
+Just as a person does not become somebody else when his or her properties change through maturation, senility, or more radical changes like amnesia, the loss of a limb, or a change of sex, so a taxon remains the same entity whatever characteristics are gained or lost.
+Given the metaphysical claims regarding unobservable entities made by advocates of phylogenetic nomenclature, critics have referred to their method as origin essentialism.